makspll/bevy_mod_scripting/readme.md

     - any scripts with a `.tl` extension will be compiled to lua code and type checked On optimized release builds none of this happens (no debug_asserts).

-The reccomended workflow is to use vscode and the official teal extension with an additional `tlconfig.lua` file at the **root** of your workspace with the following content:
+The recommended workflow is to use vscode and the official teal extension with an additional `tlconfig.lua` file at the **root** of your workspace with the following content:
 ```lua
 return {